MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmddi/ne-d3dkmddi-_dxgk_interrupt_type.md

 ### -field DXGK_INTERRUPT_CRTC_VSYNC_WITH_MULTIPLANE_OVERLAY2

+A Vsync has completed in a display miniport driver that supports multiplane overlays.
+Supported starting with Windows 10.

 ### -field DXGK_INTERRUPT_MONITORED_FENCE_SIGNALED

+The interrupt type should be raised when the monitored fence is signaled.
+Supported starting with Windows 10.

 ### -field DXGK_INTERRUPT_HWQUEUE_PAGE_FAULTED

+The interrupt type should be raised when the hardware queue page has faulted.
+Supported starting with Windows 10.

 ### -field DXGK_INTERRUPT_HWCONTEXTLIST_SWITCH_COMPLETED

+The interrupt type should be raised when the hardware context list switch has completed.
+Supported starting with Windows 10.

 ### -field DXGK_INTERRUPT_PERIODIC_MONITORED_FENCE_SIGNALED

 This interrupt type should be raised when the periodic monitored fence is signaled.

 Supported starting with Windows 10.